 Day 1: The tour starts with a flight from London to Dubai, a modern, glitzy city with some great birding on its doorstep.
-We arrive in the evening and after clearing customs, we’ll drive to our first hotel at Al Ain, a journey of about 1 hour and forty five minutes.
-Night at Al Ain.
+We arrive in the evening and spend the night in Dubai.

-Day 7: Heading north from Dubai, we’ll look for birds at Khor al Beida, a fantastic tidal bay where close views of Crab-plover are our goal.
+Day 3: Heading north from Dubai, we’ll look for birds at Khor al Beida, a fantastic tidal bay on the Persian Gulf, where close views of Crab-plover are our goal.
 Great Knot should be mixed in with the roosting waders too.
 Nearby we’ll get the chance to test our ID skills on assorted gulls, with the aim of catching up with the Rolls-Royce of big gulls – Pallas’s Gull!
-A little further north we’ll head into the hills, looking for Plain Leaf Warbler, Trumpeter Finch, House Bunting and Variable Wheatear and there may be a chance to search for Pallid Scop Owl after our evening meal.
-Night in Dubai.
+Towards the end of the day we’ll switch coasts, driving two hours to the east coast.
+Night in Dibba.

-Day 8: There will be time for some birding around Dubai before we transfer to the airport for our return flight home to London where the tour ends.
+Day 8: There will be time to enjoy wintering Greater Spotted Eagles against the spectacular backdrop of the Dubai skyline before we transfer to the airport for our return flight home to London, where the tour ends.